 The first rule of thumb to keeping your one-of-a-kind rug looking flawless is applying a “No shoes, no service!” rule for everyone involved.
 If you live in a high traffic home (children, pets, and the occasional unannounced guest or two!) be sure to set your home up for success.

 Let everyone know that a barefoot only rule applies at all times.
-Shoes drag in dirt, germs, bacteria, pollutants and allergens—that’s just a fact.
+Shoes drag in dirt, grime, and pollutants—that’s just a fact.
 By having your family members and houseguests remove their shoes, you’re adding years of value and enjoyment to your rug’s lifespan!

 Vacuum at Least Once a Week